hdphilip/OP_25_Oled_Display/README.md

 https://luma-oled.readthedocs.io/en/latest/hardware.html

-after you have finished it’s time to install the samples,
+after you have finished,  it’s time to install the samples,

 https://github.com/rm-hull/luma.examples

 and run them!!!!
 And run them in Thonny!
 (Hint for Thonny, use the Program arguments for the command line ) I used -d sh1106 (might work without it.)

+look at my meta config, made a change their, identify and to the same.

+CareFull